Epsiba-23/biopython-beginner-exercises/README.md

 ## Conclusion
 This repository serves as a practical resource for anyone interested in learning and practicing Biopython.
 Feel free to explore the notebooks, experiment with the code, and enhance your bioinformatics skills!

-## NOTE: other modules will be added soon!